exercism/blog/posts/whats-next-for-exercism-aug-2019.md

 ## The Good

 Exercism has experienced a tremendous amount of growth, purely by word of mouth.
-Since July 2018, 134,000 new members joined.
-We've seen 578,000 submitted iterations, and 395,000 posted comments and over 2,500 people signed up as mentors, writing 75,000 posts in our Slack Workspace.
-The community supports and encourages each other, and this has allowed Exercism to thrive.
+Since July 2018, 134,000 new members have joined.
+We've seen 578,000 submitted iterations, and 395,000 posted comments and over 2,500 people signed up as mentors, writing 75,000 posts to each other in our Slack Workspace.
+The community has supported and encouraged each other, and this has allowed Exercism to thrive.
 We are incredibly excited and exceptionally grateful for this.

 Thanks to our community of maintainers, our language tracks have continued to improve daily.
 In a few tracks, we've made huge steps forward thanks to the work of the Track Anatomy Project.
 We now have over 3,000 exercises spread over 50 active tracks.